codefresh-io/cap-docs.codefresh.io/_docs/pipelines/triggers.md

 Behind the scenes these pipelines are triggered from different events:

-* Pipeline "CI-build" is using a GIT trigger and starts after every commit to the code repository
+* Pipeline "CI-build" uses a GIT trigger and starts after every commit to the code repository
 * Pipeline "Sonarcloud" is executed every weekend using a cron (timed) trigger
 * Pipeline "integration-test" is executed whenever a commit happens in a Pull request on the code
 * Pipeline "deploy-prod-k8s" is executed whenever a Docker image is pushed to the Docker registry